 The early stage investment world is one of risk and reward.
 It is an entrepreneurial space, at times fraught with dangers at every turn...competition, technology risk, funding concerns, intellectual property challenges, and more.
 BrightStar applauds those who have the fortitude to enter it.
-This is the first year we have lost companies in our portfolio due to them closing their doors.
+2015 marks the first year we have lost companies in our portfolio due to them closing their doors.
 Undoubtedly there will be more, as it is part of the equation necessary for success.
 We will update you when this happens, so we can celebrate their efforts and also show the many obstacles and struggles early stage entrepreneurs face along the way.
-Here are the stories behind the two that didn’t make it.
+Here are the stories behind three of them that didn’t make it.

 Beekeeper Data: We invested in Beekeeper in 2014.
 It was a software company that rolled out their platform to allow businesses to easily communicate metrics to employees and customers.
 The company found clients used their system in a pilot setting but had trouble converting them to paying customers.
 Beekeeper’s smaller customers used mainly free open source alternatives and larger size customers bought full solution packages from national competitors---the team could not crack the medium sized client opportunity and ceased operations in August.